Sabir-Ali-Mondal/Auto-Video-Creator/README.md

 It will be awesome.

-Here is the consolidated list of all 41 scene types , along with a brief technical implementation strategy for each using HTML, CSS (Tailwind), and JavaScript.
+Here is the consolidated list of all 41 scene types discussed, along with a brief technical implementation strategy for each using HTML, CSS (Tailwind), and JavaScript.

 **Social Media & Communications**
 1. Social Media Post: Use a Flexbox container with a border, padding, and specific gap settings.
 Use `rounded-full` for avatars and font-weight variations for handles vs. content.